pingcap/ossinsight/src/pages/about.md

 If you want to compare your own repository with others, just enter/select another repository's name in the selector which fixed on the top of analyze page.
 Then you will instantly get a comparative insight result, which can become a unique comparative analysis report after a simple processing.

 We recommend you try our **Geographical Distribution** and **Companies** sections on the [analysis page](https://ossinsight.io/analyze/pingcap/tidb).
 Here, we process personal public information from Github and display it with visual charts.
-You can see which companies are contributing to the projects you follow, and you can also see how popular it is worldwide.
-It's also one of the most popular when it comes to project testing.
+You can see which companies are contributing to the projects most, and you can also see how popular it is worldwide.

 ![user list](/img/user_list.png)